m1stergo/tpdb/README.md

 ## Database setup and migration
+1. extract db-setup.zip into db-folder

-Go to the db-setup directory and execute setup.js
+2. Go to the db-setup directory and execute setup.js

 ```
 cd db-setup